-Sustained broad-based economic growth and poverty reduction are critical to Nigeria’s economic stability.
-USAID supports the Government of Nigeria’s poverty alleviation efforts to improve agricultural productivity and expand jobs in rural areas.
+Sustained broad-based economic growth and poverty reduction are critical to its economic stability.
+USAID supports the Government's poverty alleviation efforts to improve agricultural productivity and expand jobs in rural areas.
 It also works to improve market access, increase the country's energy supply, reduce obstacles to trade, and expand access to clean water.
-USAID is helping to develop a policy environment for small businesses and expand access to market-driven vocational and technical training linked with private sector employment opportunities.
+We help develop a policy environment for small businesses and expand access to market-driven vocational and technical training linked with private sector employment opportunities.
 U.S. assistance also focuses on expanding access to commercial financial services, including microfinance.

 Trade and Regulatory Reform

-USAID works closely with the Government of Nigeria to implement activities that promote increased trade.
+We work closely with the Government of Nigeria to implement activities that promote increased trade.
 These activities include assisting the National Customs Service for customs reform and modernization, reducing congestion at the Lagos seaport and increasing transport flows along the Lagos-Kano Jibiya Transport Corridor; and building trade capacity at the Ministry of Commerce and Industry.
-At the same time, USAID also supports private enterprises to stimulate exports through training and capacity building.
+At the same time, we support private enterprises to stimulate exports through training and capacity building.
 This includes topics such as access to finance, export competitiveness, and linkage to international markets and partners.